 I did that for a while until some disconcerting facts began to emerge.
-Firstly, if you read the label, all sorts of crap has been added; sugar and salt too.
-And now there's disturbing evidence that the plastic that is used to line the cans causes cancer.
+Firstly, if you read the label, all sorts of chemicals have been added; sugar and salt too.
+And now there's disturbing evidence that the plastic that is used to line the cans causes malignant disease.

 We use them as an alternative form of protein, adding them to our beef